EDUCAUSE Annual Conference Call for Proposals

 How does the EDUCAUSE selection process work?

-Proposals are selected to ensure the conference offers a comprehensive, non-promotional, not commercially biased, objective, and diverse program.
+Proposals are selected to ensure the conference offers a comprehensive, non-promotional, not commercially biased, objective, and balanced program.
 Proposals that clearly describe innovative and creative work will receive the highest priority in the selection process.
-Attention will be given to diversity of institutions/organizations, presenters, and geographic location.
+Attention will be given to creating a conference agenda that represents a range of institutions/organizations, presenters, and geographic location.

-Proposals will be reviewed by the conference Program Committee and peer reviewers.
+Proposals will be reviewed by the conference Advisory Committee and peer reviewers.
 The identity of proposal submitters and presenters will be hidden from reviewers during the peer review process.

-What are the criteria for the review and selection process?
+What are the criteria for the review and selection process for presentation and panel sessions*?

 • checkmarkRelevance of Topic: Is the topic of relevance, importance, value, and/or interest to higher education?

-• checkmarkSession Outcomes Achievability: Is there alignment between the stated session outcomes and the proposal description?
+• checkmarkSession Outcomes: Is there alignment between the stated session outcomes and the proposal description?

 • checkmarkQuality of Submission: Does the proposal demonstrate quality, as measured by accuracy, clarity, comprehensiveness, and depth of demonstrated understanding of the topic?

-• checkmarkEngagement/Knowledge Transfer: Does the proposal provoke discussion, audience engagement, and/or facilitate knowledge transfer and development of new competency?
+• checkmarkEngagement/Knowledge Transfer: Does the proposal provoke discussion and audience engagement, and/or does it facilitate knowledge transfer and the development of new competencies?

 Have Questions?